Daniel Mark Epstein: 1970s

 Epstein quickly established his reputation as a poet in the early 1970s by publishing poems in The New Yorker, The Nation, The Kenyon Review, and other prominent journals.
 These were collected in the volume No Vacancies in Hell, published by Liveright in 1973.
 The success of this first book, a second book of poems titled The Follies, and his verse drama Jenny and the Phoenix, produced at the Baltimore Theatre Project in 1977, drew the attention of the American Academy of Arts and Letters.
 They awarded Epstein the Prix de Rome (Rome Prize) that year.

 During his fellowship at the American Academy in Rome he wrote more verse drama as well as many of the poems that would be included in The Book of Fortune, published in 1982.
 While Epstein was still in Italy his third book, Young Men's Gold, was published to wide acclaim, one critic calling the title poem "quite possibly the best long poem since Ginsberg's 'Howl' " and the reviewer from The New Republic comparing the love poems to those of John Donne.
 He returned to America in 1979 as one of the most widely read poets of his generation.
 He was soon under contract to the Keedick agency for a speaking tour, with Oxford University Press to translate Euripides, and accepted a position as visiting Assistant Professor at Johns Hopkins University.
-Jenny and the Phoenix was optioned by Joseph Papp for production at The Public Theatre in New York.
+Jenny and the Phoenix was optioned by Joseph Papp for production at The Public Theater in New York.
 In Baltimore he became active in a vibrant poetry scene that included such poets as Lucille Clifton, Anselm Hollo, Andrei Codrescu, and David Franks.